 Just like anywhere in western North Carolina, this place is a dream for outdoor adventure enthusiasts.
 If you love beautiful mountain views, cooler temperatures, and friendly locals then Boone is the place for you.

 It’s a great place to vacation year-round since you can hike, fish, bike, etc. in the summer and winter brings along ski season, ice-skating, and snow tubing.
+One of the best weekend getaways in the south if you ask me.

 If you find yourself wondering what to do in Boone, NC then here is a list of 30 things to do in Boone!